JQL/yii2-bootstrap4/README.md

 11. Start GII http://localhost/bootstrap4/gii and create a Model called **County** using your default settings.
 Watch the video if you're uncertain as to which settings to use.
 12. Create a "CRUD" for the Model using your favourite settings.
 Watch the video if you're uncertain as to which settings to use.
 13. Check it works by running: http://localhost/bootstrap4/country
-14. Add a link in the "Nav::widget" to the _views/layouts/main.php_ to make it easier to access the country page.
+14. Add a link to the _views/layouts/main.php_ in the "Nav::widget" to make it easier to access the country page.
 ```
   ['label' => 'Country', 'url' => ['/country/index']],
 ```

+### Installing Twitter Bootstrap 4